eser/apibone/README.md

 [![dependencies][dep-image]][dep-url]
 [![license][license-image]][license-url]

-[apibone](https://github.com/eserozvataf/apibone) is an unified platform for queryable services.
-It simply provides environment-agnostic interfaces/objects for its modules.
+[apibone](https://github.com/eserozvataf/apibone) is a library which provides some interfaces for queryable services.
+It simply abstracts request and response objects for its defined functions.

 apibone modules query various web services and return responses in requested formatting.
 Whether the platform is cli or web, modules access same interface for input and output objects.